ravi-ivar-7/cryptofolio/README.md

 - Ensure that your tokens are being managed securely.

 ### 5. **Token Operations**
-- Transfer tokens to another address directly from the app.
-- Approve tokens for use by another address, providing flexibility in your transactions.
+- Approve tokens for use by another address.

 ### 6. **Visual Representations**
 - Explore your portfolio through intuitive visualizations, including charts and graphs.